isislab-unisa/aws-build-cluster-script/README.md

 For example, suppose you want to create a cluster MPI of 8 instance of type t2.micro and you want create a dedicated user *pcpc* with password *test*.

 Now supposing you found the *StarCluster Base Ubuntu* image with id "ami-52a0c53b".
-Another important information that is required is to insert the *user access*, that is the user who is enabled by ssh, which usually for AMI Linux of Amazon is "ubuntu".
+Another important information that is required is to insert the *user access*, that is the user who is enabled by ssh, which usually for AMI Ubuntu Linux of Amazon is "ubuntu".
+Usually the AMI should respect the username defined by the [Amazon guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) but may vary according to the AMI provider (so in any case contact him)

 We therefore create a security group and a key-pair (or use an existing one): in this example the security group is "sg-acbb05e4" and the name of the key-pair is "kcluster"